· · ·

 7. Stroll along the Puerto Princesa Baywalk

-The Puerto Princesa Baywalk is one of the prettiest places in the city and very popular with joggers.
+The Puerto Princesa Baywalk is one of the prettiest places in the city and is very popular with joggers.

 The sunrise is said to be especially beautiful at the Baywalk.